paul-caron/go_file_server/readme.md

 All configuration is done inside the "config.json"

-Configuration is done as follow :
+Configuration is done as follows :
 ```
 {
     "Port": 8080,